Fix a Corrupted Flash Drive Without Formatting

 • 🦠 The pen drive could have become corrupted due to a damaged file system, malware attack, or improper usage.
 In case of file system issues and corruption due to improper usage, users are advised to create a disk image of the drive and scan it for recoverable data.
 If malware caused the corruption, first perform an antivirus scan to remove the virus, then recover your data.

-• ❌ The USB drive could be formatted in an unrecognized format or RAW, causing Windows to display the USB drive not recognized message.
+• ❌ The USB drive’s file system may be corrupted, formatted in an unrecognized format, or RAW, causing Windows to display the USB drive not recognized message.
 You can opt to recover your data, then reformat the flash drive to a Windows-recognized format.

 • 🛠️ Physical damage could be the culprit behind the corrupted USB drive.
 Physically damaged USB drives are best left to experts and professional data recovery services.

-How to Recover Data From a Corrupted Flash Drive Without Needing to Format
+How to Make Sure You Can Fix a Corrupted Flash Drive Without Losing Data

 The disk image eliminates the need to keep the USB drive connected to your PC when scanning it for lost data.
 It also protects the drive against further corruption.